teuben/nemo-lesson/_episodes/02-loading.md

 questions:
 - "How do I use NEMO in a shell"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Getting started with NEMO"
 keypoints:
-- "Loading NEMO in your shell"
+- "Loading NEMO interactively in your shell"
 - "Ensure NEMO is present each time you start a new shell"
 ---
 In this lesson we will load NEMO into your shell environment.